249 W. 42nd Street,

-The final C of O for the Harem shows 199 seats on the first floor plus a 60-seat balcony and projection booth on the mezzanine level.
-The marquee of the theater faced directly across 42nd Street toward the time-ravaged facade of the old Anco Theater at what was certainly the most dangerous end of the increasingly rough and tumble Deuce.
-By the 1980’s, the Anco would itself make the switch from double-bill action and horror films to XXX porn.
-By this time the Harem had become a haven for crack addicts and other malfeasants.
+The final C of O for the Harem Theatre shows 199 seats on the first floor plus a 60-seat balcony and projection booth on the mezzanine level.
+The marquee of the theatre faced directly across W. 42nd Street toward the time-ravaged façade of the old Anco Theatre at what was certainly the most dangerous end of the increasingly rough and tumble Deuce.
+By the 1980’s, the Anco Theatre would itself make the switch from double-bill action and horror films to XXX porn.
+By this time the Harem Theatre had become a haven for crack addicts and other malfeasants.

-The Harem was closed sometime in 1995-96, when just about the entire north side of 42nd Street from Eighth Avenue to the Selwyn Building was condemned and taken by the City through eminent domain for redevelopment.
-In 1997 the theater and adjacent buildings were demolished to make way for a high-rise Westin Hotel and the 13-screen Loews 42nd Street E-Walk that opened in 1999 and is now run by the Regal Entertainment Group.
+The Harem Theatre was closed sometime in 1995-96, when just about the entire north side of W. 42nd Street from 8th Avenue to the Selwyn Building was condemned and taken by the City through eminent domain for redevelopment.
+In 1997 the theatre and adjacent buildings were demolished to make way for a high-rise Westin Hotel and the 13-screen Loews 42nd Street E-Walk that opened in 1999 and is now run by the Regal Entertainment Group.

 Just login to your account and subscribe to this theater.